 Whisk together all ingredients for marinade in small bowl.

-Cut tofu in strips.
+Cut tofu into strips.
 I sliced the tofu vertically and cut those strips in half.
 Place in marinade and let sit for 15 minutes.

 Start preparing pickled vegetables.
 Add cane sugar to warm water and stir until sugar is dissolved.